-The Vacuum reservoir and hoses which mounts under the wing.
+The Vacuum reservoir and hoses mount under the wing.

 Old clutch system in place.

-Old clutch master cylinder removed and top cover on the clutch pedal box.
+The old clutch master cylinder was removed and the top cover on the clutch pedal box.

-Top view of the new mounting bracket fitted with linkages to pedal box
+Top view of the new mounting bracket fitted with linkages to the pedal box